Julio Teheran goes 7 innings to help Braves beat Marlins 8-4

 Castro went 4 for 4 with two RBIs, including a run-scoring single in Miami’s three-run eighth.

-Marlins manager Don Mattingly was ejected in the fifth for arguing about a balk, and Smith was gone before the inning ended, too, after the Braves scored five runs, including Acuña’s first homer.
+Mattingly was ejected in the fifth for arguing about a balk, and Smith was gone before the inning ended, too, after the Braves scored five runs, including Acuña’s first homer.
 He has seven in 13 games against Miami this year.

 RISING STOCK